sudocrystal/scc-compsci/141/day-by-day/day16.md

       int i = 0;

       while(in.hasNextLine()) {
-         String row = in.nextLine();
+         // get one row of input from the data file String row = in.nextLine();

-         String[] rowData = row.split(",");
+         // use String.split() to separate out the data by commas String[] rowData = row.split(",");

-         if(rowData.length == 7 && rowData[6].length() == 5
+         // make sure that the data is "clean" for processing if(rowData.length == 7 && rowData[6].length() == 5
             && !rowData[6].replace(" ","").equals("") && !Character.isLetter(rowData[1].charAt(0))) {
             //System.out.println(Arrays.toString(rowData));

-            int license = Integer.parseInt(rowData[1]);
+            // turn the ID and zip from string to int int license = Integer.parseInt(rowData[1]);
             int zip = Integer.parseInt(rowData[6]);

-            data[i++] = new PetLicense(rowData[0],license,rowData[2],rowData[3],rowData[4],rowData[5],zip);
+            // create a new PetLicense object with all the data provided data[i++] = new PetLicense(rowData[0],license,rowData[2],rowData[3],rowData[4],rowData[5],zip);
          }
          else {